NuGet/NuGet.Client/docs/coding-guidelines.md

 1. All the parameter names in methods and constructors should be `camelCase`.

 1. The namespace of a new class would normally match the assembly name, or a more qualfied version of it.
 Exceptions may apply.
 For example if the namespace is preserved for type forwarding purposes.

-For a class in `NuGet.Packaging`,
+For a class in `NuGet.Packaging`:

     This is correct:

     ```cs
     namespace NuGet.Packaging
     ...